 A one-day workshop during which core social and mental well-being issues are addressed in an open, respectful and comfortable forum.

-Topics covered include yarning, risks to mental health, symptoms of anxiety and depression, drug and alcohol misuse, suicide risk and pathways to help.
+Topics covered include yarning, risks to mental health, staying strong, handling worries, symptoms of anxiety and depression, drug and alcohol misuse, suicide risk and pathways to help.

 What materials are provided?